โš–๏ธ Airport Comparison Tool

 ๐Ÿข Terminal Information

 Flinders Island Airport (FLS) is the primary aviation gateway to the Furneaux Group in Bass Strait, serving the remote community of Flinders Island, Tasmania.
 Located approximately 3 kilometers north of Whitemark, the airport acts as a critical lifeline for residents and a major entry point for tourists seeking the island's pristine wilderness.
-The facility features two runways and is currently benefiting from a multi-million dollar modernization grant awarded in early 2025, which is funding essential upgrades to its electrical systems, lighting, and operations infrastructure to ensure all-weather reliability.
+The airport operates two runways and is currently benefiting from a multi-million dollar modernization grant awarded in early 2025, which is funding essential upgrades to its electrical systems, lighting, and operations infrastructure to ensure all-weather reliability.
 The passenger terminal is a compact and functional building designed to handle regional travelers.
 It provides a comfortable waiting lounge, basic restroom facilities, and streamlined check-in counters for the island's primary commercial operators.
 While amenities are modest, featuring a small cafรฉ area and vending machines for snacks, the terminal offers a welcoming atmosphere characteristic of the local community.
 The airport is also a critical base for the Royal Flying Doctor Service (RFDS) and various air freight operations that deliver essential goods to the island.
 A small parking lot is located directly in front of the terminal, providing easy access for private vehicles and local taxis.
 Scheduled air services are dominated by Sharp Airlines, which connects Flinders Island with Launceston (LST) and Melbourne's Essendon Airport (MEB) using Fairchild Metroliner aircraft.
 In 2025, Sharp Airlines expanded its reach through a new interline agreement with Qantas, allowing travelers to book seamless connections to Flinders Island from the national carrier's wider network.
 Ground transportation on the island is primarily served by pre-arranged rental cars and a local taxi service, which are essential for navigating the island's scenic coastal roads.
 Due to its location in the notoriously windy Bass Strait, flight operations are highly sensitive to weather conditions, and travelers are advised to maintain flexible travel plans.

 ๐Ÿ”„ Connection Tips